-These cinnamon apple oatmeal cookies for diabetics are naturally sweetened with dates, apples, fresh-squeezed orange juice, and cinnamon.
-These ingredients are blended with soaked raw almonds then mixed with plain oats and shredded coconut for a 100% refined sugar-free and refined carbohydrate-free cookie.
-The diabetic cookies are vegan, gluten free and so yummy!
+These diabetic oatmeal cookies with apple and cinnamon are naturally sweetened with dates, apples, fresh-squeezed orange juice, and cinnamon.
+The ingredients are blended with soaked raw almonds and then mixed with plain oats and shredded coconut for a 100% refined carbohydrate-free and sugar free oatmeal cookie for diabetics.

-The worst foods for people with diabetes are refined sugar, flour, and saturated fats or processed oils found in almost all store-bought cookies and cookie recipes.
-If you are looking for some insulin resistance recipes you have to try this oatmeal cookie recipe for diabetics that is low in fat and free of refined sugar.
+The worst foods for people with diabetes are refined sugar, flour, and saturated fats including coconut oil and processed oils found in almost all store-bought cookies and cookie recipes.
+If you are looking for some insulin resistance recipes, you have to try this oatmeal cookie recipe for diabetics that is low in fat and free of refined sugar.

 Saturated fats increase insulin resistance, and refined carbohydrates and processed sugar cause the overproduction of insulin and weight gain.

-These healthy cookies for weight loss contain whole foods and fiber, which slows down sugar release into the bloodstream.
+These perfect diabetic oatmeal cookies for weight loss contain whole foods and fiber, which slows down sugar release into the bloodstream.

 Cinnamon adds additional natural sweetness and can help lower blood sugar levels as cinnamon improves insulin sensitivity and glucose transport inside the cell.
 It is the perfect sweetening spice for diabetes or people with pre-diabetes.

-I made these cinnamon apple oatmeal recipes when I had to watch my blood sugar levels during pregnancy.
+I made these cinnamon apple oatmeal cookies for diabetics when I had to watch my blood sugar levels during pregnancy.
 I was diagnosed with mild gestational diabetes but was able to manage it through diet.

-Being pregnant increased the sugar cravings, so I was glad to find out that I could metabolize these healthy apple oatmeal cookies while keeping my blood sugar levels in the target range.
+Being pregnant increased my sugar cravings, so I was glad to learn that I could metabolize these healthy apple oatmeal cookies while keeping my blood sugar levels within the target range.

 During my diagnosis, I noticed that I could efficiently metabolize small amounts of whole food fats such as nuts and seeds and natural sugars in fruit, vegetables, and healthy carbohydrates.
-It was the processed sugar and fats combined that elevated my blood sugar the most.
+The processed sugar and fats combined elevated my blood sugar the most.

 Knowing this information inspired me to make a refined sugar-free cookie recipe for people with diabetes to enjoy.

-I used a dehydrator to make these healthy apple oatmeal diabetic cookies, but I am sure you could bake these cookies in the oven, and they would be just as delicious and chewy!
+I used a dehydrator to make these healthy diabetic oatmeal cookies, but I am sure you could bake these cookies in the oven on a cookie sheet lined with parchment paper, and they would be just as delicious and chewy!

 The ingredients for these diabetic cookies include:

-How to make sugar free cookies for diabetics
+How to make sugar free oatmeal cookies for diabetics

 Soak one cup of almonds in a bowl covered in water for 12 hours.
 Soaking the almonds improves digestibility and releases enzyme inhibitors such as phytic acid.

-Combine the puree in a mixing bowl with spices, then add whole raw oats and shredded coconut and stir.
+Combine the puree in a large bowl with the dry ingredients, including the spices, raw oats, and shredded coconut, and stir.
 You should have a wet cookie dough texture.

-Line 3 dehydrator trays with teflex and spoon the apple oatmeal cookie dough onto the trays using a spoon.
+Line 3 dehydrator trays with teflex and use a cookie scoop to spoon the apple oatmeal cookie dough onto the trays using a spoon.
 Use the palm of your fingertips to press the raw cookie mixture into a flattened cookie.

 For more refined sugar-free cookie recipes for diabetics, you may also like these dehydrated chocolate cookies.
 Mmm, so good.
-Enjoy the cinnamon apple oatmeal cookies as much as I do!
+I hope you enjoy the sugar-free oatmeal cookies as much as I do!
+They are one of my favorite cookies and a great option for a healthy snack.

 - High speed blender